Turkey and Greece hit by severe earthquake | DW | 30.10.2020

 Local Turkish media showed the wreckage of a multiple story building, with people climbing on top of the rubble.

+Izmir is the third-biggest city in Turkey, with around 4.5 million residents.

-In Greece, a tsunami warning was issued for the residents of the island of Samos, with people advised to stay away from the coastline.
+In Greece, a mini-tsunami was reported on the island of Samos following the quake.
+People have been advised to stay away from the coastline and away from buildings as aftershocks continue to rattle the area.

-"A tsunami cannot be ruled out," Greek seismologist Efthymis Lekkas told Greek state broadcaster ERT.
-"It is an event that is evolving."
+"It is an event that is evolving," Greek seismologist Efthymis Lekkas told state broadcaster ERT.

 Water rose above the dock in the main harbor of the island, flooding the streets of Samos.

-There were no immediate reports of victims, although the walls of several homes collapsed and other buildings were reported damaged.
+There were no immediate reports of victims on Samos or on other Greek islands, although the walls of several homes collapsed and other buildings were reported damaged.

+Concerns are growing about people trapped in the rubble in Turkey, with rescue teams searching for survivors.

+"Turkey does have a history of earthquakes hitting the country and causing widespread damage to buildings," said DW correspondent Dorian Jones, noting that the quake could be felt in Istanbul.

 This is a developing story and will be updated as more information emerges.